How to I Get an Application for an Absentee Ballot?

 How soon must I return the ballot?

-We must physically receive your marked ballot by our last mail delivery on Election Day (3 p.m.).
+We must physically receive your marked ballot by the close of polls on Election Day (7 p.m.).
 If you are mailing your ballot from outside the United States, we must receive your ballot by our last mail delivery on the fifth day after Election Day.
 But remember, soooner is always better than later.
 If you are voting by mail, please don't wait until the last minute.

-Additionally, recently passed legislation allows a voter to hand deliver his or her ballot to us only while the polls are open on Election Day.
-Please note that only the actual voter may surrender his or her marked abentee ballot to us.
+Additionally, a voter may hand deliver his or her ballot to us while the polls are open on Election Day.
+Please note that only the actual voter may surrender his or her marked absentee ballot to us.
 So we cannot accept a hand delivered marked ballot from a spouse or friend; you must come in person.
 These ballots should be delivered to the Elections Division on the third floor of the County Justice Center (600 59th Street, Galveston, TX).

 For more information on ballots by mail and FPCAs, call us at (409) 770-5108 or write us at: